St. Mary's Church, Westerham

 Throughout the Christian calendar there are a variety of special Christian services, some of which are held in school and some of which are held in the Church, for example our Christmas Carol Service and Easter Service.
 We aim to develop the children’s understanding of Christian services, celebrations and the Eucharist through regular visits to the Church.

-The School often supports the church in raising money for worthwhile Christian charities, for example Tearfund Kigezi, Porchlight and Operation Christmas Child.
+The School often supports the church in raising money for worthwhile Christian charities, for example Tearfund Kigezi, Christian Aid and Porchlight.

 As a Church of England School we are inspected under the SIAMS (Statutory Inspection of Anglican and Methodist Schools) framework.
 At our last SIAMS in 2017 we achieved an ‘Good’ grading.
-As part of our Governing Body we have a dedicated Church School Committee that is focused on continuous improvement as a Church School.
+As part of our Governing Body we have a dedicated Church School Governor who is focused on our continuous improvement as a Church School.
 Areas that are evaluated regularly are leadership and management, collective worship, Christian distinctiveness and the quality of our R.E. teaching.

 Hosey Trust Educational Grants